🏠 Brewing Gear Beans Fixes About

 Quick Answer: The best manual coffee grinder overall is the Comandante C40 MK4 (~$300) β€” premium nitro-blade burrs, perfect for pour-over and French press.
 For travel/budget, the Timemore Chestnut C2 (~$60) is the smartest pick.
 For espresso-capable manual grinding, the 1Zpresso JX-Pro.
 All produce more consistent grind than entry-level electric grinders, with no electricity required.
 Allow 60–90 seconds to grind 18–22g.

-This guide covers the manual grinders I’d actually recommend in 2026, for home use, travel, and dedicated pour-over setups.
-They work beautifully for pour-over brewing, French Press, and AeroPress coffee β€” and a few are genuinely good for espresso too if you have the wrist stamina.
+This guide covers manual coffee grinders for home use, travel, and dedicated pour-over setups in 2026.
+They work beautifully for pour-over brewing, French Press, and AeroPress coffee β€” and a few (the 1Zpresso K-Ultra especially) are genuinely good for espresso.

 This post contains affiliate links.
 Purchases made through these links support my research and writing at no extra cost to you.
 Thank you for your support!
 Please read my Disclosure for more details.